7 Plant-Based Muscle-Building Foods That Athletes Love

 7. Plant-based protein powder:

-As a vegan, it can be hard to meet your overall protein needs.
+On a plant-based diet, it can be hard to meet your overall protein needs.
 When you’re on a plant-based diet, you’ll naturally be eating plenty of fibrous foods, which can be great for your overall digestive health but can make trying to pack those calories in a lot harder!
 By using a plant-based protein powder, you can top up your protein stores any time of the day.
 The Ultimate Plant Protein by b Raw is an excellent source of complex amino acids - perfect for your muscle building and dieting efforts!
 Rich in essential and non-essential amino acids, it's made from organic golden pea, sprouted brown rice, sprouted fermented golden pea and sacha inchi.
 With an added ancient grains blend, superfood blend, amino acid blend and digestive enzymes, you're getting a complete protein with extra health benefits!

 By using these foods in conjunction with a strength program and a calorie surplus, you can start to build the muscle you want today.
 Remember to vary your nutrition sources, and be consistent with your training and eating in order to see the best results.
 With smart nutrition and exercise programming, you can feel stronger, more energetic and start to create your desired body shape!